 7. Walking Barefoot Can Help the Brain and the Sensory Systems of the Feet and Body Develop Properly.

 Our sensory system helps us perceive our body within the outside world through sight, touch, taste, smell, and sound.
-In contrast, our proprioceptive sense helps us develop a relationship to our body in space, and kinesthetic awareness tells us where our physical body is in space.
+In contrast, our proprioceptive sense helps us develop a relationship with our body in space, and kinesthetic awareness tells us where our physical body is in space.

 8. Going Barefoot May Be Able to Stimulate the Reflexology Points on the Bottom of the Feet